 Well, that last bit about “NOT influenced by emotions” doesn’t really fit with getting pregnant or not getting pregnant.
 Instead of thinking about becoming pregnant or not becoming pregnant as a goal, I suggest to think of becoming pregnant as a creation.
 Hang in there with me on this…

 So let’s go with a definition of “creation”: “A divine act by which the world was brought into existence” Hmm… now we are getting closer.
 Let’s look at the definition of “to create”.

 The online dictionary says “to create is to give rise to; to produce, to cause to exist”.
 Now we’re talkin’

 If you and your partner haven’t created a pregnancy then have you failed?
 Absolutely not.
 Do you see or feel the difference just by using different words in you language and in your self talk?

-Creating the life that you long for is much more encompassing than achieving a goal, its “giving rise” to a new life.
-For many that continue to take action to improve their physical and emotional well being that new life will be a child and for others when they take action and focus on what they can create, when they focus on the potential they and their relationships represent, they will “cause to exist” something amazing as well.
+Creating the life that you long for is much more encompassing than achieving a goal, it’s “giving rise” to a new life.
+For many that continue to take action to improve their physical and emotional well being, that new life will be a child and for others at the very least, when they take action and focus on what they can create, when they focus on the potential they and their relationships represent, they will “cause to exist” something amazing as well.
 How could you not?

 Have a great week.
 All the best

 Stacey The Baby Maker

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.